 With the UK's exit from the EU just six months away the impact on the British broadcasting industry is potentially severe and unpredictable.
 Restrictions on free movement threatens the flow of top creative talent.
 London's position as the capital of TV playout is under pressure.
 Technology vendors face import and export uncertainties.
 Executives from across the UK industry share their fears and explain what they're doing to stay in business.

 Join us from 7:45am for networking breakfast and coffee

 Today's audiences, young and old, are changing the way they consume media & entertainment at lightning speed.
 Although generations may engage in some of the same on or offline channels, they don't engage in the same ways nor for the same reasons.
 Touchpoints to reach these audiences are mushrooming, becoming ever more difficult to navigate, with discovery, ad blocking, new voice and gesture technologies all providing new challenges.
 Maria Garrido will reveal how to navigate these changes and discuss ways of connecting with audiences to harness their power and keep people engaged for the long term.

-Growing, Engaging & Monetizing audiences are Media Industry’s core priorities.
-This session will cover trends in the Media Industry and share best practices on how global Media & Entertainment companies can grow and engage audiences across digital channels.
+Growing, engaging & monetizing audiences are the media industry’s core priorities.
+This session will cover trends in the media industry and share best practices on how global media & entertainment companies can grow and engage audiences across digital channels.

 Richard Halton, CEO, YouView and an expert panel including Sarah Rose, Director of Consumer Insight, Channel 4, Adam Thibault, GM of TV Nuance and Fabrice Rousseau, General Manager, Alexa Skills EU, Amazon explore how voice is transforming the content experience.